DigitalCommons/property-boundaries-service/docs/meilisearch.md

 The proprietors index is rebuilt automatically at the end of each full pipeline run (`updateProprietors` task).
 The process is:

 1. Ensure the live `proprietors` index exists (create it if not).
-2. Delete any leftover `proprietors_temp` index from a previous failed run.
+2. Delete any leftover `proprietors_new` index from a previous failed run.
-3. Create `proprietors_temp` and configure its settings.
+3. Create `proprietors_new` and configure its settings.
-4. Query all distinct proprietor names from `land_ownerships` and insert them into `proprietors_temp` in batches of 10,000.
+4. Query all distinct proprietor names from `land_ownerships` and insert them into `proprietors_new` in batches of 10,000.
-5. Swap `proprietors_temp` into `proprietors` - the live index is never taken offline.
+5. Swap `proprietors_new` into `proprietors` - the live index is never taken offline.
-6. Delete `proprietors_temp`.
+6. Delete `proprietors_new`.

-If anything fails, `proprietors_temp` is cleaned up and the live `proprietors` index is left untouched.
+If anything fails, `proprietors_new` is cleaned up and the live `proprietors` index is left untouched.

 #### Refreshing the index standalone